Rate Limiting and Auth Hardening in Production

 what the numbers showed

-after rolling all of this out over about three weeks, the results were pretty clear. unauthorized access attempts dropped by 80%. the credential stuffing attacks didn't stop — they never stop — but the success rate went from "occasionally works" to "basically never works." the sliding window on login attempts meant bots would get locked out after 5 tries and have to wait, which made the economics of the attack terrible for them.
+after rolling all of this out over about three weeks, unauthorized access attempts dropped by 80%. the credential stuffing attacks didn't stop (they never stop) but the success rate went from "occasionally works" to "never works." the sliding window on login attempts locked bots out after 5 tries, which made the economics of the attack terrible for them.

-the token rotation was probably the single most impactful change. before that, a stolen token was good for days. after, it was good for 15 minutes at best, and using the refresh token would immediately alert us to the compromise.
+token rotation was the single most impactful change. before that, a stolen token was good for days. after, it was good for 15 minutes at best, and using the refresh token would alert us to the compromise.

-the lesson is that security isn't one big thing — it's a bunch of small things that compound. any one of these protections can be bypassed in isolation. but stacking them together creates enough friction that attackers move on to easier targets. you don't need to be unbreakable, you just need to be more annoying than the next guy.
+security isn't one big thing. it's a bunch of small things that compound. any one of these protections can be bypassed in isolation. stacking them creates enough friction that attackers move on to easier targets.